skalenetwork/skale-consensus/docs/exit.md

 # Intro

-The best way to exit skaled is on the blockboundary at the moment when a block is processed by skaled and ConsensusExtFace::createBlock() function returns.
+A graceful way to exit skaled is on the blockboundary at the moment when a block is processed by skaled and ConsensusExtFace::createBlock() function returns.

+Gracefull exit guarantees that consensus is not not corrupt and there is no the block has been processed fully.

+The goal of this specification is to achieve gracefull exit in most cases.

 # Exit state diagram